 What else to do in Liechtenstein

 On our last day, we went to see the Liechtenstein Art Museum and the National Museum.
 In addition, there were several events taking place that day, starting with parades of the Princely Liechtenstein Tattoo (a music festival similar to the Royal Edinburgh Tattoo).
 Then there was the colourful cattle drive of cows coming down to Vaduz from the high Alpine Meadows.
 And the Gourmet Festival was a great opportunity to sample local food made by top chefs of the region.
 We only spent four days in the small country of Liechtenstein, but really liked our time there.
+Read here more about our travels in Liechtenstein and what we liked most.

 More hiking in Liechtenstein